Masao Maeda

+Style

+At first Maeda's work relied fundamentally on line, but as his style evolved, more massive forms, often without key-block outlines, appeared alongside denser and more vivid colours; he also frequently used cardboard blocks for shading.
+Landscapes proved to be his preferred subject, though he occasionally also produced figure studies and still lifes, in which the influence of nihonga painting atypically surfaces, a result of his earlier training in oils, shijō-style painting and yōga.
+He also produced several mountain prints, including Asai Haru Togakushi and Tachimachi Misaki, in styles and techniques similar to Azechi's, though Maeda was not an avid mountaineer as Azechi was: while Azechi always sought to reach the summit, Maeda would stop halfway to sketch, arguing that the finest views were found exactly midway up a peak, giving the viewer the sensation of being suspended in between, and able to reach the summit truly only with the eye.
+His style was influenced by his early teacher Umehara, but also by Maekawa, Onchi, Renoir, Matisse and Braque: the vivid colour palette of his fishing-village scenes has been compared to Matisse's sun-drenched Mediterranean views, reflecting his exposure to sophisticated currents in both Western and Japanese painting; prints such as Kuro Neko (1947) show how close he came, in both composition and subject, to contemporary Japanese-style painting.

 Maeda was mentioned and quoted in Oliver Statler's 1956 book Modern Japanese Woodblock Prints: An Art Reborn.

 "I think that woodprints suit the character of a Japanese.
 The materials are close to our life: wood, paper, even the baren with its bamboo cover.
 I think of trying etchings and lithographs but I never get around to them, and though I like Onchi's ideas of utilizing all sorts of odd materials, I just can't get away from wood."

 Lawrence Smith's Modern Japanese Prints 1912-1989 describes him as "A typical sosaku hanga group artist in many ways, Maeda nevertheless showed untypically the influence of Nihonga native-style painting.
-He also produced fine mountain scenes a little in the vein of Umetaro Azechi."
+He also produced fine mountain scenes a little in the vein of Umetaro Azechi.